Premarital Counseling Questions

 • What does being “committed for life” mean for you both in practical terms?
 Fidelity, priority, teamwork?

-• If challenges arise like job loss, debts, disabilities – how committed are you to stand by each other?
+• If challenges arise like job loss, debts, and disabilities – how committed are you to stand by each other?

 Premarital Counseling Goals